ReadyMade Garments Trading License in Dubai

 Submit the application with required documents, including passport copies, business plan if required, and NOC if applicable

-Receive initial approval and pay licence fees
+Receive initial approval and pay license fees

 Sign the lease agreement for office or flexi-desk space

-Obtain the trading licence and establishment card
+Obtain the trading license and establishment card

 Apply for residency visas if required